aarongilly/notes/content/Overlearning.md

 Overlearning can be applied to any realm of education or technique to further build it into your brain.

+A physical analog to over learning is to train your muscles to lift 300lbs now, so that they will be able to lift 200lbs in the future.

 ---
 ### Source
 - [[Ultralearning]]